ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 The `fmta` function is almost identical to `fmt`---`fmt` uses `{}` curly braces as the default node placeholder and `fmta` uses `<>` angle brackets (this will make sense in just a moment).
 The `fmta` function is more convient for LaTeX, which itself uses curly braces to specify command and environment arguments, so I'll mostly use `fmta` below.

-And here's **how to call the `fmta` function**:
+Here's **how to call the `fmta` function**:

-1. Format string: use a Lua string (you can use quotes for single-line strings and `[[]]` for multiline strings) to create the snippet's boilerplate text, and place `<>` angle brackets at the positions where you want to place insert (or other non-text) nodes.
+1. Format string: place the snippet's boilerplate text in a Lua string (you can use quotes for single-line strings and `[[]]` for multiline strings), and place `<>` angle brackets at the positions where you want to place insert (or other non-text) nodes.
-   Here are examples of the earlier LaTeX snippets:
+   Here are example format strings for the earlier LaTeX snippets:

    ```lua
    -- \texttt snippet